What is cold casting (also known as resin)?

 Am I eligible for a home casting visit?

-We currently offer free home visits to customers in some areas in and around London.
-Visit How It Works page for more details on home visits and casting kit options.
+We currently offer free home visits to customers in some areas in and around London and also around our casting locations .
+Visit our How It Works page for more details on home visits or you may wish to consider our casting kit option.

 How long does a casting session take?

-The total session takes around 20-30 minutes but the time that the baby’s hand or foot is in the casting mousse is only about 1 minute.
+The total session takes around 30 - 45 minutes but the time that the baby’s hand or foot is in the casting mousse is only about 1 minute.
+Adult hand castings and family castings will take longer at around 60-90 minutes.

 Why are the free-standing resin casts more expensive than the framed?